Keibert Ruiz Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks second in the league.
+- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks second in the league.

-- The Marlins have a 4.23 team ERA that ranks 16th among all MLB pitching staffs.
+- The Marlins' 4.25 team ERA ranks 17th among all MLB pitching staffs.

-- Marlins pitchers combine to allow 151 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Marlins pitchers combine to allow 152 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

+- Perez makes the start for the Marlins, his 15th of the season.
+He is 5-4 with a 2.91 ERA and 83 strikeouts in 68 2/3 innings pitched.

-- His last appearance was on Sunday against the Los Angeles Dodgers, when the left-hander went six innings, surrendering three earned runs while allowing five hits.
+- In his last time out on Saturday against the Los Angeles Dodgers, the right-hander threw six scoreless innings while surrendering two hits.

+- In 14 games this season, the 20-year-old has put up an ERA of 2.91, with 11 strikeouts per nine innings.
+Opponents are batting .206 against him.

 © 2023 Data Skrive.
 All rights reserved.